NetSuite CPQ Configurator Products

 The description is not displayed to users.

-You can enter a negative or positive number—for example, -2 or 5.
-Products with a lower sequence number are displayed higher on the Select Product page.
+You can enter a negative or positive number, for example, -2 or 5.
+Products with a lower sequence number are displayed before those with a higher sequence number.

 To display the products by sequence number, also select the corresponding option in the Sort Products By field at CPQ > Configurator > Settings.